Clinical Education: 0333 2414 289 or +441626 882166 if calling from abroad.

 Ultimately the decision to attend is yours alone.
 Many people have taken this course more than once and have attended annual symposia and advanced functional medicine modules as they find every occasion adds value to their understanding and experiences – you must decide what is right for you and your clinical expectations.

-It will inevitably encompass information you already know – that is the point of postgraduate education – the unique aspects of the course relate not simply to the up-to-date content but also to the integration of the teaching of the intense 5-day planning, the case histories, faculty questions and sharing the experience with your colleagues from around Europe.
+It will inevitably encompass information you already know – that is the point of postgraduate education – the unique aspects of the course relate not simply to the up-to-date content but also to the integration of the teaching of the intense 5-day planning, the case histories, faculty questions and sharing the experience with your colleagues from around Europe and other countries.

 The Functional Medicine Certification Programme™ is designed to provide comprehensive clinical training for assessment, treatment, prevention, and management of patients with complex, chronic disease.
 The components of the course include: